-Pitching has become a seller’s market.
-As the economy starts to recover and brands implement their post pandemic strategies, many agencies are operating at, or near, capacity and as a consequence they are being very careful about which pitches they participate in.
-Knowing that a pitch will be well run is a key consideration for agencies, ensuring that precious resource and time is not wasted.
+Marketing and communications agency pitching has become a seller’s market.
+Talent shortages and the pandemic have encouraged agencies to be very considered about which pitches they participate in.
+Knowing that a pitch will be well run is a key consideration for them, ensuring that precious resource and time is not wasted.
 Here’s some top tips to ensure that you secure the best agency talent to take part in your pitch:

 - An inspiring, clear and motivational RFI and Brief